lue-bird/elm-review-mini/README.md

 and I'd be horribly sad for a tool as great as `elm-review` to become stale/abandoned.

 I'll try hard to find any simplification or anything that reduces the covered area/responsibilities of the project, even if it makes things more rough for users (performance, convenience, even beginner friendliness!).
-You have been warned, I will take away all your favorite APIs and tool interactions!
+You have been warned: all your favorite APIs and tool interactions might get canned.
 Most things that seem rather simple and super cool will sneakily demand "just this edge case as well".
 Wait a few years and we have elm-review all over again.